Skip to main content

 The script loads asynchronously and renders a floating chat button.
 Visitors click the button to open the widget.

-Configure CORS rules
+CORS rules

 By default, iBlueprint restricts which domains can load the chat widget.
 Add an allowed origin for each domain where you plan to embed the chatbot.